 What does it mean if my hamster squeaks?

 Hamsters can make noises for several reasons.
 Zelda always squeaks at Hemingway when they're together when she's feeling grumpy.
-A hamster can make a frightened sort of screaming sound if they're really scared; if your hamster does this, stop what you are doing and leave it alone for a while.
+A hamster can make a frightened screaming sound if they're really scared.
+If your hamster does this, stop what you are doing and leave it alone for a while.